rexstjohn/arduino-restclient/README.md

 HTTP Request library for Arduino and the WiFi shield.
 I modified the original Ethernet-only version to use on Intel Edison, should work fine with other Arduino WiFi devices though.

+I think aJSON would be really helpful to integrate as a next step.

 # Install

 Clone (or download and unzip) the repository to `~/Documents/Arduino/libraries`